In popular accounts of evolutionary psychology, men are cads.

 Her chapter “Will the real Pleistocene family please step forward?” is an excellent overview of the variable role of fathers and includes an extended discussion of the physiological effects of child care on men.

 There you will also find a fascinating discussion of “partible paternity” in more than one man claims paternal responsibility for the same child.
 This occurs among several different peoples of the Amazon basin, in societies where fathers contribute crucial calories to their children and also protect them from high rates of intergroup violence.
-In these situations, it seems, fathers are so important, kids benefit from having more than one!
+In these situations, it seems, fathers are so important, kids benefit from having more than one.
+Read more about it in this blog post of mine.

 Anthropologist Barry Hewlett has devoted his career to studying childhood and fatherhood.
 He discusses partible paternity--and many other topics concerning the evolution of fatherhood--in "Fathers in forager, farmer, and pastoral cultures," a chapter appearing in the multidisciplinary academic anthology The Role of the Father in Child Development, 4th edition (2004).